agusalex/opencv-haar-classifier-training/README.md

    Note: If you get the error `struct.error: unpack requires a string argument of length 12` then go into your **samples** directory and delete all files of length 0.

+ (aditionally you can check if the samples are looking ok with this command `createsamples -vec samples.vec -w 80 -h 40`)

 7. Start training the classifier with `opencv_traincascade`, which comes with OpenCV, and save the results to `./classifier`: